Dynamic Media with OpenAPI (2025.07-experimental)

 The seo-name doesn't have a functional impact on the image, but is provided to allow for adding SEO value to asset URLs.
 The assetId is an opaque string defined by the content repository that can be used to target the asset resource.

 In the URL construction, an SEO name and an output image format must be provided.
-Additionally, following transforms can optionally be specified as query parameters:

 • crop